-LSD is not physically addictive; however, regular recreational use of the drug can result in a behavioural addiction – a craving for the drug’s effects.
 Those who develop this type of psychological addiction are at a higher risk of suffering flashbacks and developing long term mental illness.
-People who use LSD over a longer period of time can also build up resistance, meaning larger amounts of the drug are required in order to feel the effects.
-This is very dangerous as it risks overdose or LSD toxicity and also increases the chances of users suffering injury as a result of their actions while under the influence of the drug.
+People who use LSD over a longer period of time can also build up resistance, meaning larger amounts of the drug are required in order to feel its effects.
+This is very dangerous as it risks toxicity and potentially, overdose.
+It also increases the chance of users suffering injury as a result of their actions while under the influence of the drug.

 As discussed above, use of LSD does not lead to physical addiction in the way that other drugs such as cocaine can, but use of LSD can lead to behavioural addiction and tolerance, causing a user to require more of the drug, much like a true addiction.